slyon/ubuntu-maintainers-handbook/BugReportResponses.md

 You can also try "sudo apt-get clean" and then try reinstalling the package.

-If you need more help, you can get community support in the Ubuntu channels on freenode.net, or in http://www.ubuntu.com/support/community
+If you need more help, you can get community support in the Ubuntu channels on libera.chat, or in http://www.ubuntu.com/support/community

 I'm marking this "Invalid" because it doesn't appear to be a bug, but if I'm wrong, please change it back to "New" and add some more info to point me in the right direction.
 Use this link as a guide: http://www.chiark.greenend.org.uk/~sgtatham/bugs.html